Denial (1990 film)

 Denial is a 1990 American drama film, written and directed by Erin Dignam.
 The film features Robin Wright as Sara, a sometime actress, and tall, dark, handsome loner Michael (Jason Patric), as lovers.
 Michael inhabits the realm of obsessional love with Sara becoming his sickness, as he calls it—or her.
+The film premiered January 21, 1990 at the Sundance Film Festival.